Shell学习笔记

 1 | [Chen9@localhost ~]$ man ls |

-program can show you a program’s arguments, inputs, outputs, or how it works in a manual page.
-Press q
+The man program can show you a program’s arguments, inputs, outputs, or how it works in a manual page.
+Press q to exit.

 1 | [Chen9@localhost ~]$ echo hello > hello.txt |